 Note 2 - For 2020/21, we have re-assessed the scale fee again to take into account the same recurring risk factors as in 2019/20, which includes procedures performed to address the risk profile of the Council and additional work to address increase in Regulatory standards, as we set out in our Audit Results Report.
+This is the £29,165 shown.

-In addition, for 2020/21, we have had to perform additional audit procedures to respond to the financial reporting an associated audit risks pertaining to the enhanced considerations and procedures required in respect of estimates under ISA540, as well as new risks outlined within our Audit Plan and Audit Results Report.
-The additional fee for 2020/21 has been notified to management and is now subject to determination by PSAA Ltd.
+In addition, for 2020/21, we have had to perform additional audit procedures to respond to the financial reporting an associated audit risks pertaining to the enhanced considerations and procedures required in respect of estimates under ISA540, as well as new risks and audit findings outlined within our Audit Plan and Audit Results Report.

+The full additional scale fee variation for 2020/21, once fully determined, will be notified to Management and will then be subject to determination by PSAA Ltd.